tjparnell/biotoolbox/README.md

     This script is designed to run interactively, allowing you to choose functions via letter options from a menu.
 Alternatively, functions can be specified on the command line for a programmatic approach in a `bash` script, for example.
+Note that column indexes are numbered from 0.

-        manipulate_datasets.pl --in file.txt --func multiply --index --target 0.0133
+        manipulate_datasets.pl --in file.txt --func multiply --index 5 --target 0.0133

 # ADVANCED INSTALLATION